-In July 1934 the canal claimed the life of seven-year-old Richard White, who lived nearby at 216 South First Avenue East with his parents, one of Duluth’s few African American families at the time.
+In July 1934, the canal claimed the life of seven-year-old Richard White, who lived nearby at 216 South First Avenue East with his parents, one of Duluth’s few African American families at the time.
 They initially feared he had run away.
 Police and neighbors searched for seven hours, and the next day the Coast Guard dragged the lake.
 A day later four children, two boys and two girls aged four to six, came forward and confessed that one of them had tripped White, who fell from the north pier into the canal.
 The children did not call for help.
 While recounting the event, one boy pointed to the other and said, “He did it.”
 The other replied, “Yes, but you told me to.”
 No charges were ever filed.
-White’s body was never recovered.
+White’s body eventually washed ashore and was returned to his parents.
 (A more detailed account of this incident can be found here in the Legendary Tales index of the Zenith City Press Archive).

 An incident in 1944 was far less tragic, but nonetheless unfortunate.
 A black bear found its way to the slips behind Marshall-Wells, jumped in the bay, and swam into the canal.
 Three Park Point residents—E. A. Thorleson, age twenty-four; Michael Gauthier, eighteen; and Donald Parker, fourteen—set out in a small boat to rescue the bear and return it to the wild.
 The bear didn’t appreciate their efforts.
 Thorleson tried to lasso the bear, but missed; the bear used the rope to claw onto the boat, where it bit its would-be rescuer and tore his pants.
 Thorleson and his companions abandoned ship.
 The Coast Guard then towed the boat to the docks, where they successfully lassoed the bear and attempted to pull it onto the pier.
 But the bruin wouldn’t budge, and officials, deciding it was too dangerous to help, shot it to prevent further trouble.